Bondpl/ShootingCommands/README.md

 - Set custom delay (max 5000 ms) between commands
 - Start and stop playback at any time
 - Simple and intuitive UI
+- Position commands occur less frequently than other command types

 ## Getting Started

+You can **download the latest APK from the [Releases tab](https://github.com/Bondpl/ShootingCommands/releases)** on GitHub.

 ### Prerequisites